mustard57/SYTYCD/README.md

 SYTYCD
 ======

-This repository holds the submission to So You Think You Can Demo for team KoJAk = Ken Tune, Jochen Joerg and Adam Fowler.
+This repository holds the submission to So You Think You Can Demo for Team KoJAk = Ken Tune, Jochen Joerg and Adam Fowler.
+Please note that Adam Fowler started on 31 Aug 2012 and so qualifies as a Newbie.

 ## Scenario